-This amount is stated including VAT and includes half of the all-in cost of employment of SFT's only member of staff engaged in public relations, our Communications Manager (both permanent staff and when that role was performed by a temporary employee).
+This amount is stated including VAT and includes half of the all-in cost of employment of SFT's only member of staff engaged in public relations, our Communications Manager.
 It is assessed that this role is directed half-time external communications and half time to internal matters and communication with other public sector stakeholders.